 11. Lip balm with SPF

 I always pack several lip balms when we go on a cruise, for each member of the family – you don’t want to forget these.
 Trust me – lips can burn and swell up, which isn’t pretty or comfortable.

 Recommended: Banana Boat Lip Balm SPF 50

-If you do get a bit too much Caribbean sun, you’ll be happy to have some after sun lotion that will ease a sunburn.
+If you do get a bit too much Caribbean sun, you’ll be happy to have non-sticky aloe vera after-sun gel that will ease a sunburn.
 While sold on the cruise ship, it will be more expensive than planning ahead.

 This selection of fashionable polarized sunglasses for men and women on Amazon is so reasonable.
 If you need some sunglasses to bring along on your Caribbean Cruise, check out the awesome styles.

 13. Insect Repellent

 While you’re unlikely to need mosquito or bug spray if you stay near the port or head to a beach, you’ll need it for some shore excursions.
 If you’re heading into the forest, like going zip-lining or river tubing, bring along insect repellent.

 Recommended: Deep Woods Insect Repellant (see reviews here)